retaildiscont/retaildiscount/README.md

 Then select pom.xml from the cloned project

-After load the project into eclipse,Right click on the retail project and Run the maven install then run maven clean to build the whole java code
+After load the project into eclipse,Right click on the retail project click Run AS ->  maven install then run maven clean to build the whole java code

 Goto TestDiscount.java and run the each test case by right click and run as Junit Test